Truth in Love

 “There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.”
 1 John 4:18 ESV

 Perfect means complete, so fear is a sign that we are not yet complete in our love for God.
 God’s love is already perfect, having the correct balance between truth and love.
-It is our love of God that shows lack when we fear, not His toward us.
-Our fear for our lives, our future, our world, reveals the shortfall of our trust in God, coming directly from unbelief.
-We all fall short of this, though some cover their fear by anger.
-Yet God says we cannot be perfected, cannot enter in where fear is present.
+It is our love for God that shows a lack when we fear, not His love toward us.
+Our fear for our lives, our future, our world, our families, our livelihood, reveals the shortfall of our trust in God, coming directly from unbelief.
+We all fall short of this, though some cover their fear with anger.

 Owe nothing to anyone except to love one another; for the one who loves his neighbor has fulfilled the Law.
-For this, ‘You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet,’and if there is any other commandment, it is summed up in this saying, ‘You shall love your neighbor as yourself.”’Love does no wrong to a neighbor;
+For this, ‘You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet,’and if there is any other commandment, it is summed up in this saying, ‘You shall love your neighbor as yourself.’

-therefore love is the fulfillment of the Law.”
+Love does no wrong to a neighbor; therefore love is the fulfillment of the Law.”
 Romans 13:8-10 NASB

-Here we have it, as clear as it can be: love must be our motive.
-Note that it is to be the same love we have for ourselves.
+Here we have it, as clear as it can be: love must be our motive; the same love we naturally have for ourselves.
 Here is the balance in God’s pure, sincere love: we love others as we love ourselves.
-Even when we are loving but miss the mark out of ignorance or even foolishness, the Lord honors the motives of our hearts, covering our sin until we learn more, know more, realize His ways in matters before us.
+Even when we are loving but miss the mark out of ignorance or even foolishness, the Lord honors the motives of our hearts, lovingly covering our error until we learn more, know more, and realize His ways in matters before us.

 His perfect love makes no demands, drawing us to Him in love, not fear.
-Awe and respect, yes, but fear from mistrust and unbelief..no.
-That is not God.
+Awe and respect, yes, but fear from mistrust and unbelief…no. That is not God.
 Just as with little children whose parents are teaching them how to live in this world, Father God is teaching us, His children, how to do so.
-It starts with obedience when we do not understand what He is doing or, sometimes, disagree with it.
-Our Lord Jesus Christ, speaking to the religious leaders in opposition to His ministry, gave this parable as an illustration:
+It starts with obedience when we do not understand what He is doing or, sometimes, even disagree with it.

 “But what do you think?
 A man had two sons, and he came to the first and said, ‘Son, go work today in the vineyard.’
 And he answered, ‘I will not’; but afterward he regretted it and went.